Fortes chaleurs, canicule

 Data

-The Heat Wave and Health Alert System (SACS), established by Santé publique France, enables the assessment of the health impacts of heat waves.
+The Heat Wave and Health Alert System (SACS) established by Santé publique France makes it possible to study the health impact of heat waves.

-During a heat wave alert, Santé publique France analyzes city emergency data (SOS Médecins) and hospital emergency room data daily.
-Since 2023, 15 days after the end of each heat wave, Santé publique France publishes a weekly epidemiological report including an initial estimate of excess all-cause mortality observed during the heat wave.
+During a heat wave alert, Santé publique France analyzes city emergency data (SOS Médecins) and hospital emergency department data daily.
+Since 2023, 15 days after the end of each heat wave, Santé publique France publishes an epidemiological report including an initial estimate of excess all-cause mortality observed during the heat wave.
 Once the alert has ended, Santé publique France assesses the heat wave.

-Over the past nine summers, 11,700 deaths have been attributed to the population’s exposure to heat during heat waves, and nearly 40,000 for the entire monitoring period.
+Over the past 9 summers, 11,700 deaths have been attributed to the population’s exposure to heat during heat waves, and nearly 40,000 for the entire monitoring period.

-Thus, nearly 30% of heat-related deaths are associated with heat waves, which account for only 4% of the days in the monitoring period.
-Mortality attributable to summer heat is higher in 2025 than in the previous summer but falls between 2022 and 2023, which were meteorologically hot summers (the 2nd and 5th hottest summers since 1900).
-Each summer and each heatwave episode has its own characteristics in terms of duration, intensity, and exposed population, making comparisons with previous years complex.
+Thus, nearly 30% of heat-related deaths occurred during heat waves, which accounted for only 4% of the days in the monitoring period.
+Heat-related mortality in the summer of 2025 is higher than in the previous summer but falls between the levels seen in 2022 and 2023, which were meteorologically hot summers (the 2nd and 5th hottest summers since 1900).
+Each summer and each heatwave episode has its own characteristics in terms of duration, intensity, and exposed population, making comparison with previous years complex.
 However, it is observed each year that heat accounts for 1 to 4% of summer mortality and 7 to 12% of mortality during heatwaves, figures that have remained stable since 2017.

 At the national level